The impact of dimensionality on universality of quantum Hall transitions: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the National Natural Science Foundation of China (Grants No.12174008 \& No.92270102), the National Key R\&D Program of China (Grant No.2021YFA1401900 \& No.2022YFA1403700), and Shanghai Municipal Science and Technology Project (Grant No.25LZ2601100). \\
+We acknowledge support from the National Key R\&D Program of China (Grant No.2021YFA1401900 \& No.2022YFA1403700), the National Natural Science Foundation of China (Grants No.12174008 \& No.92270102), and Shanghai Municipal Science and Technology Project (Grant No.25LZ2601100). \\